EpsiRho/e610.NET/MachineLearning.md

 My pc ran out of memory, and the training failed.
 So this next time I'll be using an Azure ML server.
 <br>
 I'll be training a smaller dataset as a test, but I still would like to try and train the full dataset at a later date.

-## How can I help?
-Well, thanks for asking!
-I'm currently working on getting a dataset for the first test.
-What I need is more cropped images to help the AI get artists correct more often without the full image.
-So, if you happen to have any, memes or otherwise, DM me on twitter, [@EpsilonRho](https://twitter.com/EpsilonRho), with those images **and** the name of the artist that drew the original.

 ## When / Where will I be able to use this tool?
 It will be built into the e610.NET app first, though I may make a standalone app for it as well.
 As for when, that'll be whenever it's done training and I can Implement the